mhosigiri/yourweek/AUTH_README.md

-# YourWeek Authentication System
+# Social-Plan Authentication System

-This document explains the YourWeek application's authentication system and how to set it up.
+This document explains the Social-Plan application's authentication system and how to set it up.

 ## Overview

-YourWeek uses Firebase Authentication for user management, with custom email verification through SendGrid.
+Social-Plan uses Firebase Authentication for user management, with custom email verification through SendGrid.
 The system provides:

 - Email/password user registration and login
 - Optional email verification with a 6-digit code